techboyankit/Hotel_Cart/README.md

 promise that I will consistently upgrade so as to counter all the pendencies.

-And once again thanks all for providing me this opportunity.
+And once again thank you som much to everyone involved, as it was truly beneficial for me to get to know how to practically apply my software development concepts.